thomjur/home_page/projects/religionml.md

 <p>The new web application should offer possibilities to query and
 retrieve the (annotated) corpus data.
-The users should be able to download both the corpus and the (meta) data deriving from the annotations via a structured REST API or as simple .csv files.
+The users should be able to download both the corpus and the (meta) data deriving from the annotations via a structured REST API or as simple CSV files.
 This step underlines the necessity to use anonymized and licence-free data only.</p>
 <h3